OpenDMA/opendma-spec/OpenDMA-Spec.md

 ### Section I.2: OpenDMA object model

-The OpenDMA enforces some constraints on the simple object model for type safety and reflection.
+OpenDMA enforces some constraints on the simple object model for type safety and reflection.

 #### §6 Basic object constraints